 Another great mechanic for replay value, being able to skip cut scenes makes replaying a game with a lot of stories easier.
 We all like to indulge in our favorite cut scenes from time to time, but otherwise you are usually trying to move right along in your second playthrough, so being able to hit a button to move on is a small but needed mechanic.

 Minimal HUD Design

-To increase immersion, a lot of games are doing away with HUD design, especially first person and third person shooters.
+To increase immersion, a lot of games are doing away with HUD design, especially first-person and third-person shooters.
 Take for example Dead Space, which lets you just see your health on the back of Isaac’s suit.
-Or Metro 2033 and Far Cry 2, that make it far more immersive without being told every little detail.
+Or Metro 2033 and Far Cry 2, which make it far more immersive without being told every little detail.